Power BI: Unicode Characters in Visualizations

 Step 8: Conditional Formatting for Unicode Characters in Table Visualization Using DAX Measures

-In this step, we’ll add color to the Unicode character icons.
+In this step, color is applied to the Unicode character icons.

 1. Click the MEASURE STATUS ICON field in the Columns list for the Table visualization.